COVID-19 pandemic in Japan: Restrictions on entry to Japan

-On 3 April 2020, foreign travelers who had been in any of the following countries and regions within the past 14 days were barred from entering Japan.
+On 3 April 2020, foreign travellers who had been in any of the following countries and regions within the past 14 days were barred from entering Japan.
 This travel ban covers all foreign nationals, including those holding Permanent Resident status.
 Foreign nationals with Special Permanent Resident status are not subject to immigration control under Article 5 of the Immigration Control Act 1951 and are therefore exempt.